Krishna-Noutiyal/DASS-Dataset-Filteration/README.md

 # DASS-Dataset-Filteration
-This repository contains the raw dataset of ~40,000 DASS responses and its filtered version
+This repository contains the raw dataset of ~40,000 DASS responses and its filtered version.